 -

-- BC SPCA successfully lobbies for legislation to protect exotic animals and hold’s B.C.’s first symposium on exotics, bringing government officials, academics and industry together.
+- The BC SPCA successfully lobbied for legislation to protect exotic animals and held B.C.’s first symposium on exotics, bringing government officials, academics and industry together.

 1997